Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Numerical experiments

 \section{Numerical experiments}

-We examine the ALS and ORALS algorithms numerically in terms of the dependence of their accuracy and robustness on each of the following three key parameters: sample size, misspecification of basis functions, level of observation noise, and strength of the stochastic force.
+We examine the ALS and ORALS algorithms numerically in terms of the dependence of their accuracy on three key parameters: sample size, level of observation noise, and the strength of the stochastic force.
+Also, we examine their robustness with respect to possible misspecification of the model (i.e. the hypothesis space does not contain the true interaction kernel).
+The code implementing these tests is available in \url{https://github.com/LearnDynamics/ips-graph.git}.

-ALS appears to be particularly efficient and robust, both statistically and computationally, as soon the number of observations is comparable to the number of unknown parameters $(\ba, c)$; and its estimator converges as sample size increases, although it does not have theoretical guarantees; ORALS performs as well as ALS in the large sample regime, with estimator converging at the theoretical rate $M^{-1/2}$.
+ALS appears to be particularly efficient and robust, both statistically and computationally, as soon the number of observations is comparable (up to constants and possibly logarithmic terms) to the number of unknown parameters $(\ba, c)$; and its estimator converges as sample size increases, although it does not have theoretical guarantees; ORALS performs as well as ALS in the large sample regime, with both estimators converging at the theoretical rate $M^{-1/2}$.

 The settings of the systems in our experiments are as follows.
 There are $N =6$ agents in a relatively sparse network in which each agent is influenced by $|\calN_i|\equiv 2$ other agents, selected uniformly at random.
 The non-zero off-diagonal entries of the weight matrix are randomly sampled independently from the uniform distribution in $[0,1]$ followed by a row-normalization, i.e., $a_{ij}\in [ 0,1]$, $a_{ii}=0$, and $\sum_{j = 1}^N a_{ij}^2 = 1$ for each $i\in[N]$.
 The state vector $X_t^i$ is in $\R^d$ with $d=2$.
 The interaction potential is a version of the Lennard-Jones potential $\IK(x) = \phi(|x|)\frac{x}{|x|}$ with a cut-off near $0$: the interaction kernel $\phi$ given by